-Made with fungi, mycelium hits market as green substitute for leather, plastic | CBC News
+Made of fungi, mycelium hits market as green substitute for leather, plastic | CBC News

 What is mycelium?

-Mycelium is made by fungi.
+Mycelium is made of fungi.
 While you may think of them as plants, they technically aren't and are more closely related to animals.
 (Fungi and animals are in different "kingdoms" but the same "supra-kingdom," while plants are in a different supra-kingdom.)

 You might associate fungi with mushrooms, but mycelium is a different part of the fungus — its fast-growing network of roots, rather than the compact fruits we know as mushrooms.